spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/20-deploy-agent.md

 <WarningBox>

-Pods without the defined attributes `request` and `limit` will display no metrics data in the Grafana out-of-the-box dashboards.
+Pods without the defined attributes `request` and `limit` will display no metrics data in the Grafana out-of-the-box Kubernetes Pods dashboard.

 </WarningBox>